 That’s the list!

-You’ve reached the end of our massive list of event marketing ideas!
+You’ve reached the end of our massive list of how to market an event!
 What did you think?
-I hope you found this useful in some way.
+Do you now know how to market an event?
+Are you ready for promoting events online?
 Feel free to save it for later, or to share it with anyone who may find it helpful using the social media icons at the top of this page.

 Have any tips of your own to add?
-I would love to hear your suggestions — and we might just add them to this list!
-Leave a comment with your own event marketing experiences, tips, or unique ideas, and we just might append them onto our list with a hat tip to you.
+We would love to hear your suggestions — and we might just add them to this list!
+Leave a comment with your own instructions for how to promote an event successfully, marketing ideas for events, or event promotion experiences, and we may append them onto our list with a hat tip to you.